tangziyi001/MusicQR/README.md

-# MusicQR
+#MusicQR
+## General Information
 This is the repository for final project of CSCI-UA480 Large Scale Web Application.
+The application has a music upload/download service with QR code generation & identification, and a backend ranking job activated on a daily bases and communicated via RPC.
-The website can be accessed [here](http://35.163.220.222:8000/musician/).
+The application can be accessed [here](http://35.163.220.222:8000/musician/).

+## Development Guide
 ### Configure DB
 When the application is run on a new machine, make sure to install mysql and run ./install_db